By Zaid Noorsumar

 In conversations with Rankandfile.ca, multiple workers said they were being asked to use one surgical mask all day and carry it around in a brown paper bag, even as some employers claim they have adequate supplies.

-Workers also express concerns that some of their clients and their family members’ lack of adherence to social distancing.
+Workers also express concerns about some of their clients and their family members’ lack of adherence to social distancing.
 In some cases, they have walked into people’s homes to find family members or friends lounging around.

 “There’s fear that – ‘Do you have people coming in that I don’t know about that could have possibly contaminated or given you [COVID-19]?’”
 Ladouceur says.
 “Because a lot of people just don’t understand how very important it is to self-isolate.”